bilalnaqvi7/Sales-Insights-Dashboard/README.md

 2. Used MySQL for retrieving the data from the database into Power BI.
 3. Data Cleaning in power query.
 4. Performed ETL process (Extract Transform and Load)
-5. Created measure for needs and used them for creating visuals in PowerBi.
+5. Created measure for needs and used them for creating visuals in Power BI.
 6. In the currency there were two types of currencies in transactions, performed currency conversion to make all the currency type same
 7. Data Validation
 8. Data Modelling and Visualization.